cpb-/yocto-cooker/README.md

 `.chefconfig`-file written in the project dir.

-Generating the build-directories, one per target with
+Generating the build-directories, one per build-configuration with

 ```
 $ chef  generate